fwinkelbauer/BuildPipeline.Cake/README.md

 - All build artifacts will be put in `MyProject/BuildArtifacts`
 - The default run configuration is `Release`
 - MSTest projects should contain the word "Tests" in their name
+- By default the build process will fail if:
+  - MSBuild outputs warnings
+  - InspectCode or DupFinder produce warnings

 ## Tasks